FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 Caring for Bowls of Any Size

-• Hand wash only—no abrasive cleaners
+• Hand wash only do not use abrasive cleaners

 • Air dry completely before storing